Dean and Rector

 The Reverend Deacon Brian Shaffer, OEF

 In addition to his diaconal ministry at the cathedral, Brian works for St. Joseph Mercy Home Care and Hospice in Troy/Oakland, serving as Bereavement Coordinator.
 He is a credentialed chaplain, grief counselor, and thanatologist and has presented both nationally and internationally in these fields.
 His ministry experience includes working with ecumenical and interfaith communities to partner in ministry initiatives.
 He has served on various ecumenical and interfaith boards working on projects that minister to families in need of care and services related to food, clothing, shelter, and spiritual and mental health care.
-Brian lives in St. Clair Shores with his partner, Tim, and their dogs.

 Office Administrator and Assistant to the Dean